Download This Bill in Microsoft Word format

 Section 6-27-55.
 From funds distributed to the county pursuant to Section 6-27-40, a county council shall provide a reasonable amount of funds for all county offices of state agencies for which the council is required to provide funding by state law."

 SECTION 2.
-This act takes effect on July 1, 2019, and first applies for the annual general appropriations bill process for Fiscal Year 2020-2021.
+This act takes effect upon approval by the Governor and first applies to the annual general appropriations bill process for Fiscal Year 2020-2021.